Resolving local and global kinematic signatures of satellite mergers with billion particle simulations: Model M1 structure and kinematics

 Figure \ref{azmap} shows the face on view of the `present day' snapshot of Model M1, colored by $\bar{A}_z$, a simple model of the vertical epicyclic amplitude given by $A_z=(v_z/\Omega_z+z^2)^{1/2}$.
 The colourbar is such that the stars with the highest deviation from planar position or motion are in white, matching the offset of stars from the centre of the individual bins in Figure \ref{crazy1}, which traces out the global vertical spiral.
 The relation between the plane of phase spirals in the upper panel and the mean vertical epicyclic amplitude, which encompasses the offset in both axes is clear.

 However, Figure \ref{crazy1} is but a single snapshot in time, whereas a significant amount of information is contained within the time evolution of both the global and local vertical spirals.
-The time evolution of Figure \ref{crazy1} is available online\footnote{\url{https://users.flatironinstitute.org/~jhunt/M1-AASpiral.mp4}}.
+The time evolution of Figure \ref{crazy1} is available online\footnote{\url{https://users.flatironinstitute.org/~jhunt/M1-AASpiral.mp4} (or .gif if mp4 is unsupported)}.
 We encourage the reader to make use of the animation to visualise the propagation of the response to the repeated passages of the dwarf across the disc and the formation and evolution of the $v-v_z$ phase spirals.

 While the $z-v_z$ spirals close to the Solar circle are relatively well behaved in Figure \ref{crazy1}, those in the outer galaxy are more chaotic, being comprised of a mix of phase spirals induced by multiple passages \citep[see also][]{LMJG19}.
 The animated version of Figure \ref{crazy1}$^6$ shows that the first passage of the dwarf at $t=2.54$ Gyr causes only a small ripple across the global plane, but it is enough to perturb the disc from vertical equilibrium and seed the creation of the phase spirals, which propagate through the outer disc for over 2 Gyr before the second pericentric passage occurs at $t=4.74$ Gyr (see Figure \ref{orbits} for the orbit).
 Figure \ref{crazy2} shows as Figure \ref{crazy1}, but at $t=4.74$ Gyr, which is 2.2 Gyr after the first pericentric passage of the dwarf.
 The $z-v_z$ phase spirals around $R_{\mathrm{G}}=15$ kpc are well defined within the 1 kpc boxes following the single passage, highlighting the benefit of the increased phase space resolution of the disc.